More than just software: Your team for carbon accounting

 Until now, companies were free to choose how to publish ESG information.
 One of the implications of the Corporate Sustainability Reporting Directive is that it will now be mandatory to publish ESG information in the management report as part of the annual financial statements.

-At the same time, the development of binding European Reporting Standards (ESRS) across the three areas of environment, social and governance.
-The goal of the European Sustainability Reporting Standards (ESRS). is to define the sustainability information that companies must report under the CSRD.
-The first set of ESRS was adopted on 31.07.23.
+At the same time, the development of binding European reporting standards (ESRS) covering the three areas of environment, social and corporate governance plays a central role.
+The aim of the European Sustainability Reporting Standards (ESRS) is to define the sustainability information that companies must report in accordance with the CSRD.
+The first set of ESRS was adopted on July 31, 2023.

-The decision, which ESRS in the areas of environment, social affairs and governance, is based on a individual materiality analysis for each company.
+The decision on which ESRS in the areas of environment, social and corporate governance must be reported is based on an individual materiality analysis for each company.
 This analysis forms the basis for decisions in all relevant areas of reporting.
-It is voluntary to provide an explanation as to why certain topics are considered immaterial.
-However, there is a special requirement for ESRS E1: If ESRS E1 Climate Change is not considered material for a company, the conclusions of the materiality assessment must be explained in detail to justify the exclusion.
+It is voluntary to provide an explanation as to why certain topics are not considered material.
+However, there is a special feature for ESRS E1: if ESRS E1 climate change is not considered material for a company, the conclusions of the materiality assessment must be explained in detail to justify the exclusion.

 Audit of compliance with sustainability reporting